 So, that’s the conventional way of doing things.
 But new models are emerging that aim to take some of that pain away and to dramatically accelerate the process.

 The New, Pain-Free Way

 One approach is for the software providers to shoulder the burden of onboarding themselves and establish acquirer relationships of their own through a new breed of payment provider known as a payment facilitator.
 These organisations have invested in technology to automate the onboarding and risk assessment processes, reducing them to minutes rather than weeks.

 Onboarding no longer needs to be slow and painful if software providers take a new perspective and recognise that, by building payments into their own offerings, they can change the whole onboarding experience for their customers.
 By embracing the payment facilitator model, they can open up a whole new set of opportunities, both to deliver enhanced services and also to attract new revenues: turning pain into gain.

 That’s how Pay360 Evolve works.
 Instead of the merchants going through a laborious onboarding process, Evolve sits between the software provider and the rest of the payments infrastructure, and operating in effect as a proxy acquirer.
-Pay360 by Capita, with more than 20 years’ experience in the industry, has the acquirer relationships and the ability to provide merchants with access to multiple payment channels.
+Pay360, with more than 20 years’ experience in the industry, has the acquirer relationships and the ability to provide merchants with access to multiple payment channels.
 Using Evolve, the software providers go through the integration process themselves, just once, and then they are ready to get their customers, the merchants, up and running in payments terms in a matter of hours.
 That’s one simple onboarding process opening up trading for as many customers as the software provider wants to support.